mrjoeys20/mrjoeys20/README.md

 ## 📌 Highlight Projects

 ### 🎯 [InternetVideoDownloader](https://github.com/mrjoeys20/InternetvideoDownloader)
-> Short 1–2 sentence description of what this does and why it's cool.
+> Tool to download Videos from popular websites like Youtube, Instagram, Facebooak and Reddit.
+Just Paster the link in the app and see the media download.
+> With eye-catching GUI and storing history via local database.
-> 🛠️ `Tech Stack: Java, Spring Boot, MySQL`
+> 🛠️ `Tech Stack: Java, JavaFX(GUI), CSS, SQLite`

 ### 🧠 [Exam Management System]
-> Problem-solver app built with clean UI and scalable backend.
+> Final project for my CS50p course.
+Simple CLI based application that manages Teacher, Student and exam records via usings csv files.
-> 🛠️ `Tech Stack: Python, Flask, SQLite`
+> 🛠️ `Tech Stack: Python, CSV files`

+### [AI works Using Python]

 ⏩ See more in my [Repositories »](https://github.com/mrjoeys20?tab=repositories)